Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

   boost: 2
 ---

 The Modular Dock gives you a place to rest the tools while they are not in use.
-Its modular design allows for flexible configurations to match any printer and toolhead combination.
+Its modular design allows for flexible configurations to suit any printer and toolhead combination.

 ## Application
-The modular dock can be used in a variety of ways.
+The Modular Dock can be used in a variety of ways.
 The most common and recommended way is to use it in combination with a [crossbar](door_buffer.md#crossbar).
 The [crossbar](door_buffer.md#crossbar) is a part of the [Door Buffer](door_buffer.md) and offers a sturdy mounting point for the dock to be supported both above by the frame and below by the [crossbar](door_buffer.md#crossbar).

-Alternatively, the dock can be mounted to the printers frame using the [Stabilizers](#stabilizers) and [Link](#links) components.
+Alternatively, the dock can be mounted to the printer's frame using the [Stabilizers](#stabilizers) and [Link](#links) components.
 This keeps the lower portion of the docks in place by joining them together while the outer docks get supported by the side of the printers frame.
 This adds some rigidity, but will not provide the same level of stability as the [crossbar](door_buffer.md#crossbar).

 Finally, the docks can be hung from the top of the printers frame with no lower support.
 This is the least stable option, should only used when the other options are not available to you.
 If you choose to go for top-mounted docks it's recommended to mount extra corner brackets to avoid the top-extrusion twisting around the blind joints.

 ## Modularity
 Because of its modularity, the Modular Dock has many differing pieces that can become overwhelming rather quickly.
 To help navigate the options, the modular dock is broken down into the following subcomponents:

-* [Base](#base) - The section that the tools rests on while docked.
+* [Base](#base) - The section that the tool rests on while docked.
-* [Blocker](#blocker) - A section that mounts inside the [base](#base) that blocks the nozzle while docked which helps with ooze control.
+* [Blocker](#blocker) - A section that mounts inside the [base](#base) and blocks the nozzle while docked, helping with ooze control.
 * [Back](#back) - Attaches to the rear of the [base](#base) to allow adjustment of the tools resting position.
 * [Wiper](#wiper) - A means of wiping the nozzle as the toolhead is exiting the dock.
-* [Frame](#frame) - The upright portion of the dock that connects to the top of the printers frame and optionally a [crossbar](door_buffer.md#crossbar).
+* [Frame](#frame) - The upright portion of the dock that connects to the top of the printer's frame and optionally a [crossbar](door_buffer.md#crossbar).
-* [Links](#links) - Attaches to the bottom of the docks, increases rigidity for hanging docks.
+* [Links](#links) - Attaches to the bottom of the docks, increasing rigidity for hanging docks.
 * [Stabilizers](#stabilizers) - Ties the docks in to the side of the frame, further increasing rigidity for hanging docks.
 * [Containers](#containers) - An optional addon that add a bit of flair to the front of the dock.

 ## Components
 ### Base
-The base is a large section that is toolhead specific and has been shaped to match the bottom of the toolhead.
-It defines the width of the dock and helps define the position the tool sits in on the Y Axis.
+The base is a large section that is toolhead specific which has been shaped to match the bottom of the toolhead.
+It defines the width of the dock and helps define the position that the tool sits in on the Y Axis.
 The base can be availiable in 2 variants, `standard` and `stubby`.
 Every toolhead has a `standard` base, but not all toolheads have the smaller `stubby` base.

 !!! warning "Smaller is better right?"
     The `stubby` base is **NOT** compatible when using a [Door Buffer](door_buffer.md).
 If you are using a [Door Buffer](door_buffer.md), you MUST use the `standard` base.